bxsang/local_manifest/README.md

 ```
 git clone https://github.com/alternoegraha/local_manifest.git .repo/local_manifests
 ```
-NOTE: main `master` branch is only used if you have your own build server. if you using buildbots, check this repo branches.
+NOTE: `eleven` branch is only used if you have your own build server and building Android 11 ROMs. if you using buildbots, check this repo branches.